mktexan/node-myq/README.md

-A module for the Chamberlain - MyQ Smart Garage Hub
+A lightweight module for the Chamberlain - MyQ Smart Garage Hub

+Intended for Chamberlain and Liftmaster

+*Adding API check to allow all MyQ API versions.*

 # Install